 PROGRAMME IDENTIFIED RISK RISK MITIGATION 4.
-Traffic Management Lack of legislative mandate for the Road Traffic Inspectorate to provide a 24- hour service Plan to implement 3 shifts providing 24 hours service Lack of trained resources to implement specialised road safety education programmes in the province Capacitate staff to implement road safety education projects Incidence of fraud Increased monitoring and inspections Increase in the number of road accidents and fatalities and an unsafe road environment Public education and awareness Testing stations registered and audited.
+Transport Regulation Lack of legislative mandate for the Road Traffic Inspectorate to provide a 24- hour service Plan to implement 3 shifts providing 24 hours service Incidence of fraud Increased monitoring and inspections Increase in the number of road accidents and fatalities and an unsafe road environment Testing stations registered and audited.
 Advanced technology in law enforcement Undertaking multi disciplinary road blocks Goal directed M&amp;E on test stations/DLTC

-11. Programme 5 : Community Based Programmes
+11. Programme 5: Community Based Programmes

-The purpose of this programme is to direct and manage the implementation of programmes and strategies which develop and empower communities.
-This includes is:
+The purpose of this programme is to direct and manage the implementation of programmes and strategies that lead to the development and empowerment of communities and contractors.

-- The strategic planning and monitoring of programmes to further broad based Black Economic Empowerment; - The development and training of emerging BEE roads contractors; - Programmes to bring about the development and empowerment of impoverished communities
+- The management and co-ordination of the Expanded Public Works Programmes. - Development of programmes to further Broad Based Black Economic Empowerment - Develop programmes to bring about the development and empowerment of impoverished communities.

-Strategic Objectives Linkage to Strategic Goals 1 1 BBBEE and SMME development Goals 1, 2 and 3 2 2 Job creation and poverty alleviation Goals 1, 2, 3 and 4
+Strategic Objectives Linkage to Strategic Goals 1 BBBEE and SMME development Goals 1, 2 and 3 2 Job creation and poverty alleviation Goals 1, 2, 3 and 4

-Strategic Objective 1 BBBEE and SMME development Objective Statement The department will promote and support BBBEE and SMME development through empowerment programmes and policies (1000 Vukuzakhe contractors trained) Baseline 60% of contracts awarded to emerging and BBBEE contractors 40,000 Zibambele contractors 100 Vukuzakhe contractors trained Justification Economic growth Promotion of sustainable broad based black economic empowerment Rural development Training and development of SMMEs Education and skills for all Links Economic development Decent and sustainable work opportunities Education and skills for all
+Strategic Objective 1 BBBEE and SMME development Objective Statement The department will promote and support BBBEE and SMME development through empowerment programmes and policies Baseline 60% of contracts awarded to emerging and BBBEE contractors 40,000 Zibambele contractors 100 Vukuzakhe contractors trained Justification Economic growth Promotion of sustainable broad based black economic empowerment Rural development Training and development of SMMEs Education and skills for all Links Economic developmentDecent and sustainable work opportunitiesEducation and skills for all